Guide on SDLT for Shared Ownership: Paying in Stages for First-Time Buyers

 How to analyse it

-A sensible way to approach this condition is to ask the following questions in order:
+A sensible way to work through the issue is to ask these questions:

-• What exactly is being bought under the transaction?
+• What premium is being paid for the initial share?

 Example